alphagov/govuk-frontend/docs/releasing/testing-and-linting.md

 ### Component tests

 We write functional tests for every component to check the output of our Nunjucks code.
 These are found in `template.test.js` files in each component directory.
-These Nunjucks tests render the component examples defined in the component yaml files, and assert that the HTML tags, attributes and classes are as expected.
+These Nunjucks tests render the component examples defined in the component options, and assert that the HTML tags, attributes and classes are as expected.
 For example: checking that when you pass in an `id` to the component using the Nunjucks macro, it outputs the component with an `id` attribute equal to that value.

 If a component uses JavaScript, we also write functional tests in a `[component name].test.js` file, for example [checkboxes.test.js](/packages/govuk-frontend/src/govuk/components/checkboxes/checkboxes.test.js).
 These component tests check that interactions, such as a mouse click, have the expected result.